llaske/sugarizer/docs/tutorial_step4.md

 ### Load context from the datastore

-When our activity is launch with a new instance - the first branch from the previous `if` instruction, there is nothing to do.
+When our activity is launched with a new instance - the first branch from the previous `if` instruction, there is nothing to do.
 In that case, the `pawns` will be initialize with an empty array as today.

 When our activity is launch with an existing instance - the `else` branch, we have to load the context to init our `pawns` array.